aidi-2004-ai-enterprise/ss-2025/Assignments/Assignment1.md

 **Submission**:
 - Slide deck as PDF via LMS
 - (mp4 file) Screen recording presenting your slidedeck with face webcam and audio enabled.
 (Have all three enabled, facecam, audio and screenrecord.
 And present your powerpoint slidedeck.)
-- Demo evidence (screenshots or code snippets) in presentation appendix
+- Demo evidence.
+Show me how the tool works during your demo :)

 ## Core Philosophy